 How small is too small for a comfortable hotel room?

 I have stayed in hundreds of hotel rooms.
 I have lived in hotel rooms at around 2,000 square feet of multi-room living space.
 I have had hotel rooms where I had to get up and move from my chair to let Kelley pass by me to walk around the bed.
-The average room size in the US is about 325 square feet according to Bjorn Hanson in a Kitty Bean Yancey article three years ago in USAToday.
-Bjorn Hanson (bio link)is one of the most frequently cited experts I see on hotel industry statistics and trends.
+The average hotel room size in the US is about 325 square feet according to Bjorn Hanson in a Kitty Bean Yancey article three years ago in USAToday.
+Bjorn Hanson (bio link) is one of the most frequently cited experts I see on hotel industry statistics and trends.

 The room had a standard closet, bathroom with tub, shower, sink, and counter, bedroom with a King bed, two nightstands, a dresser with tv on top, small desk and desk chair, little table surface, upholstered chair and ottoman.
 All the essentials were present, but not much extra space to lounge around in between the furniture.
 Exchanging the chair or desk for a couch would have been an even tighter fit, but would have offered expanded seating for two.

 Think 13’ wide x 25’ door-to-window as the average 325 square feet room.
 Within the space is the bathroom.
 A big bathroom is a real treat and a way to improve a small room space.

 Do most people even comprehend room size when making a hotel reservation?

 I thought about some of the small hotel rooms where I have lived over the past few years and I came up with four examples of functional rooms in a small space (some more functional than others).
 They always have the essentials.

 Design is a big factor for making a small room a comfortable environment.